Drug-Resistant Superbugs, Multi-drug Resistant Organisms: MRSA, VRE, Clostridioides difficile, and CRE (Online CE Course)

 Additional Information

-Intended audience: Medical laboratory scientists, medical technologists, and technicians, This course is also appropriate for clinical laboratory science students and pathology residents.
+Intended Audience: This course is intended for medical laboratory scientists, technicians, and those working in a microbiology lab.
+This course is also appropriate for medical laboratory science students and pathology residents.

-Author information: Carolyn M. Law, PhD, MT(AMT) is the CEO of Celtic Labs Diagnostic Microbiology Services in Trinidad.
-She holds a PhD in Microbiology from National University of Ireland, Maynooth.
+Carolyn M. Law, PhD, MT(AMT) is the CEO of Celtic Labs Diagnostic Microbiology Services in Trinidad.
+She holds a PhD in Microbiology from the National University of Ireland, Maynooth.

-Author information: Catherine Dragoni, MT(ASCP)SM received her BS degree in medical technology from the State University of New York, Upstate Medical Center, Syracuse.
+Catherine Dragoni, MT(ASCP)SM received her BS degree in medical technology from the State University of New York, Upstate Medical Center, Syracuse.
 She began her career as a bench microbiologist at Maine Medical Center, Portland, Maine.
-Currently she is the Assistant Chief Technologist of Microbiology and Molecular Pathology at NorDx Laboratories, Scarborough, Maine.
+Currently, she is the Assistant Chief Technologist of Microbiology and Molecular Pathology at NorDx Laboratories, Scarborough, Maine.

-Co-author information: Judi Bennett, MT, BSM is currently a Program Director for MediaLab, Inc. in Lawrenceville, Georgia.
+Co-author Information: Judi Bennett, MT, BSM currently works for MediaLab in Lawrenceville, Georgia.
 She has over 30 years of medical laboratory experience in an acute care hospital setting as a laboratory manager, senior clinical applications specialist, point-of-care coordinator, microbiology supervisor, and generalist technologist.
 Judi has experience speaking at various professional conferences and is the author of numerous peer-reviewed publications.

 How to Subscribe